iandees/crawl/README.md

 This tool can crawl a bunch of URLs for HTML content, and save the results in a nice WARC file.
 It has little control over its traffic, save for a limit on concurrent outbound requests.
+An external tool like `trickle` can be used to limit bandwidth.

 Its main purpose is to quickly and efficiently save websites for archival purposes.

 The *crawl* tool saves its state in a database, so it can be safely interrupted and restarted without issues.